waltligon/orangefs/doc/basics.md

 manner.
 To do this with high performance, many servers are used to provide multiple paths to data.
-Parallel file systems are a subset of distributed file systems, which are more generally file systems that provide shared access to distributed data, but don't necessarily have this focus on performance or parallel access.
+Parallel file systems are a subset of distributed file systems, which are more generally file systems that provide shared access to distributed data, but don’t necessarily have this focus on performance or parallel access.

 There are lots of things that PVFS2 is *not* designed for.
-In some cases it will coincidentally perform well for some arbitrary task that we weren't targeting.
+In some cases it will coincidentally perform well for some arbitrary task that we weren’t targeting.
 In other cases it will perform very poorly.
-If faced with the option of making the system better for some other task (e.g. executing off the file system, shared mmapping of files, storing mail in mbox format) at the expense of parallel I/O performance, we will always ruthlessly ignore performance for these other tasks.
+If faced with the option of making the system better for some other task ( e.g. executing off the file system, shared mmapping of files, storing mail in mbox format) at the expense of parallel I/O performance, we will always ruthlessly ignore performance for these other tasks.

 PVFS2 uses an *intelligent server* architecture.
 By this we mean that servers do more than simply provide clients with blocks of data from